VPNL/fLoc/README.md

         3. Proportion of variance explained (one map file per session)
         4. Default statistical contrasts comparing betas for each condition vs. all other conditions (one map per non-baseline condition).
         5. Custom statistical contrasts comparing betas for active vs. control conditions (one map per user-defined contrast).
-5. To run the automated fMRI data analysis pipeline for a single session, use `fLocAnalysis(session, clip, stc_flag, constrasts)` with the following arguments:
+5. To run the automated fMRI data analysis pipeline for a single session, use `fLocAnalysis(session, clip, stc, constrasts)` with the following arguments:
     1. *session* — name of session directory to analyze in `~/fLoc/data/` (string).
     2. *clip* — number of TRs to clip from the beginning of each localizer run (int).
-    3. *stc_flag* — flag controlling slice time correction (logical; default = 0, no correction).
+    3. *stc* — flag controlling slice time correction (logical; default = 0, no correction).
     4. *contrasts* (optional) — user-defined statistical contrasts (struct) with the following fields:
         1. `contrasts(N).active`: contains active condition numbers used in `.par` files for the Nth contrast.
         2. `contrasts(N).control`: contains control condition numbers used in `.par` files for the Nth contrast.
 6. A log file named `fLocAnalysis_log.txt` is written in each session directory as the analysis progresses.
 This log file contains a high-level description of completed stages of the analysis.
-7. To run the automated analysis pipeline across a group of sessions, use `fLocGroupAnalysis(sessions, clip, stc_flag, constrasts)` with the following arguments:
+7. To run the automated analysis pipeline across a group of sessions, use `fLocGroupAnalysis(sessions, clip, stc, constrasts)` with the following arguments:
     1. *sessions* — names of session directories to analyze in `~/fLoc/data/` (array).
     2. *clip* — number of TRs to clip from the beginning of each localizer run (int).
-    3. *stc_flag* — flag controlling slice time correction (logical; default = 0, no correction).
+    3. *stc* — flag controlling slice time correction (logical; default = 0, no correction).
     4. *contrasts* (optional) — user-defined statistical contrasts (struct) with the following fields:
         1. `contrasts(N).active`: contains active condition numbers used in `.par` files for the Nth contrast.
         2. `contrasts(N).control`: contains control condition numbers used in `.par` files for the Nth contrast.